examples-hub/react-monorepo-quickstart-ts/README.md

 - `APP_ENV` environment variable
   - if no value is set, building es6 and ts is supported, but not react
   - if `react*` is set, building react is supported
-  - if `reactfresh` is set, react hot reloading is supported
+  - if `reacthot` is set, react hot reloading is supported
   - see `babel.config.js` file for details and package.json scripts for examples

 # roadmap